prainar/peer/03-profile-page/README.md

 4. **Database Integration**

-   - Set up a database (e.g., SQLite or PostgreSQL) for user profile storage.
+   - Set up a MySQL database for user profile storage.
    - Ensure user data is stored securely and can be retrieved/updated.

 5. **Testing**